henninghalv/smollerweb/README.md

 # smollerweb
 The new website of S. Møller Storband.
-Med with vanilla html, css and js frontend, and Strapi backend.
+Made with vanilla html, css and js frontend, and Strapi backend.